01 of 03

 More About California in January

-It Might Rain...
+It Might Rain in January...
 It might put a damper on your travel plans, but we can't control what Mother Nature does.
 Just in case your vacation plans are sinking faster than the Titanic, here are some ideas for things to do on a rainy day in California:

 Or It Might Snow...
 Tioga Pass between Yosemite and the Eastern Sierras has been closed for a while now and it won't re-open until well after the spring thaw.